-Julianne is a graduate of University of California, Santa Cruz and a recent transplant to San Francisco.
-She is actively engaged with the Bay Area arts community and is enjoying serving as a PR Coordinator for the Red Poppy.
+Julianne is a graduate of University of California, Santa Cruz and a transplant to San Francisco.
+She is actively engaged with the Bay Area arts community and finds her involvement with the Red Poppy especially fulfilling.
 Julianne is interested in cross-cultural communications, art education, and cultural diplomacy.
 She is an avid traveler and her love of culture, language, and art have brought her to many different countries around the globe.
 Julianne also works full time at Rhythmix Cultural Works in Alameda.

 Jeremy Allen is a multi-instrumentalist, educator, composer, producer, and audio engineer.
 He specializes in Venezuelan traditional music, as well as the music of other Latin American countries and the Caribbean.
 Allen has performed nationally and internationally for over 17 years showcasing the music of Latin America.